MetaMask/metamask-docs/wallet/reference/non-evm-apis/starknet-snap-api.md

   This value is originally a `bigint` and is converted to a base-10 `string`.
 - `overallFee`: `string` - The overall fee for the transaction, in wei.
   This value is originally a `bigint` and is converted to a base-10 `string`.
+- `gasConsumed`: `string`- The estimated amount of gas the transaction uses.
+- `gasPrice`: `string` - The gas price per unit, represented as a string in wei.
 - `unit`: `string` - The unit of the fees, typically `wei`.
 - `includeDeploy`: `boolean` - Whether the transaction includes an account deployment step.